Pieter van den Keere

 Map of the Black Sea for Abraham Ortelius.

-Pieter van den Keere (Petrus Kaerius 1571 – c.
+Pieter van den Keere (Petrus Kaerius; 1571 – c.
 1646) was a Flemish engraver, publisher and globe maker who worked for the most part of his career in England and the Dutch Republic.

-Life
+Biography

-He was born in Ghent, son of engraver Hendrik van den Keere, and around 1583–1584 moved with his family for religious reasons to London.
-His sister, Colette van den Keere, who immigrated with van den Keere married Jodocus Hondius three years later.
-In London, van den Keere received training as an engraver from Jodocus Hondius, his brother-in-law.
-In 1593, both Keere and Hondius settled in Amsterdam.
-In Amsterdam he was betrothed on 7 September 1599 to Anna Burts or Beurt from Ghent, but he became betrothed again there on 10 March 1623 to a widow from Hoorn, Anna Winnens van Gent, possibly due to the death of his first wife.
-After 1630, there are few details of his life.
-The dating of some plates for John Speed's Prospect of the Most Famous Parts of the World of 1646 indicates that he was still alive then.
+Pieter van den Keere was born in Ghent in 1571, the son of the engraver and type founder Hendrik van den Keere and Elisabeth van Estelaer.

+During his childhood the family left the Spanish Netherlands for religious reasons and moved to London around 1583–1584.
+Among his siblings was the engraver Colette van den Keere, who emigrated with the family and later married the cartographer Jodocus Hondius.

+While living in London, van den Keere trained as an engraver under Hondius, who became both his brother-in-law and professional mentor.

+In 1593, van den Keere and Hondius relocated to Amsterdam.
+There he was betrothed on 7 September 1599 to Anna Burts (or Beurt) of Ghent.
+Records indicate that he became betrothed again in Amsterdam on 10 March 1623 to a widow from Hoorn, Anna Winnens van Gent, possibly following the death of his first wife.

+After about 1630, few details of van den Keere's life are known.
+However, the dating of some engraved plates used in John Speed's Prospect of the Most Famous Parts of the World (1646) suggests that he was still alive at that time.